 Did You Know- 25 Fun & Interesting Facts about Oslo and Norway

 - The Nobel Peace Prize award ceremony is held every year in Oslo City Hall, Norway.
 The best way to experience the charming city of Oslo and have a visit to the City Hall is to take our Oslo Private Walking Tour.

 - The Frogner Park is the world’s largest sculpture park located in Oslo.
 There are over 212 sculptures made by only a single artist.
-We will take you to discover the magic in sculpture on Best of Oslo Private Tour with Vigeland Sculpture Park & Viking Ship Museum
+We will take you to discover the magic in sculpture on our Best of Oslo Private Tour with Vigeland Sculpture Park & Viking Ship Museum.

 - The famous ‘Scream’ painting can be found at the Munch Museum in Oslo.
 The museum can be visited on our Oslo Private Walking Tour including Munch Museum.

-- There’s a Viking ship museum in Oslo displays 1000- year-old fully intact ships.
-Oslo Viking Ship Museum
+- The Viking ship museum in Oslo displays 1000- year-old fully intact ships.

-- If Norway was flipped upside down on map of Europe, it would reach Rome, Italy.
+- If Norway was flipped upside down on the map of Europe, it would reach Rome, Italy.

 - 1/3 of the country is in the Arctic Circle hence the nickname: “Land of the Midnight Sun“.